 Federal Direct Loans are low interest loans that are either subsidized or unsubsidized.
 A Subsidized Federal Direct Loan and an Unsubsidized Federal Direct Loan can be borrowed for the same enrollment period.

-Students that have been awarded Federal Direct Student Loans can accept the loans through their student PAWS account.
+Students that have been awarded Federal Direct Student Loans can accept the loans through their MyBarton Portal.
 They can find the "Accept Award Offer" tab by first clicking on "Financial Aid" and then "Awards" and selecting the aid year for which they are currently attending.
 All student borrowers must have completed Loan Entrance Counseling and have an active Master Promissory Note on file with the Department of Education.
 If a student has not completed these previously, they can be done at any time but must be done before the loan can be disbursed.

 Federal Direct Subsidized Loans are "need based" loans.
 This means that the federal government will pay the interest that accumulates on your loan as long as you're enrolled at least half time and also during the six-month grace period.